CoffeaTeam/coffea-casa/docs/cc_setup.rst

     ``Coffea-casa`` is using communication through the TLS protocol.
 You will not be able to disable TLS!

-To learn how to use Dask Labextention, please check :doc:`How to Configure Dask Labextension Cluster`.
+To learn how to use Dask Labextention, please check :doc:`cc_configuration`.